 Most popular cross-border categories among Chinese consumers

 Cross-border e-commerce shows no signs of losing ground.
-The Haitao for luxury goods in China is growing at more than 20 percent per year.
-Generally speaking, Chinese consumers prefer international goods because they are convinced that it has higher and more consistent quality; and they choose the cross-border e-commerce channels because it’s much less likely to be fakes than products bought from domestic suppliers.
+The Haitao for luxury goods in China is growing by more than 20 percent per year.
+Generally speaking, Chinese consumers prefer international goods because they are convinced that it has higher and more consistent quality, and they choose the cross-border e-commerce channels because it are much less likely to be fakes than products bought from domestic suppliers.

 China is currently the world’s second-largest consumer market, following the U.S., according to Boston Consulting Group.
 The research consultancy notes that China will see nearly $2 trillion in new consumption by 2021, which means the country will continue to be a top destination for consumer companies for the foreseeable future.